lundi 23 septembre 2013

 “And where is yours, by the way, Lieutenant?
 I mean, you do have your phone on you, right?”

-“I had to bring my mobile phone to Mullet Dot Org's boutique the other day.
+“I had to bring it to Mullet Dot Org's boutique the other day.
 That bonehead installed a memory chip belonging to someone else in mine.
 The dumbbell could not understand my problem with him mishandling my stuff and personal information.
 Like if it was a small incident.
 To get rid of me, he declared himself sick, possibly a victim of another cholera outbreak.
 He was suddenly too weak and feverish to start looking for my phone in his messy shop.
 He told me to come back first thing in the morning.
 When I showed up at nine o'clock the next day, that's yesterday, his stinky store was closed.
-I finally found that loser getting drunk at Fresnel Beltias's barber shop on Céligny-Ardouin Avenue last night.
+I finally found that loser getting drunk with a bunch of losers at Fresnel Beltias's barber shop on Céligny-Ardouin Avenue last night.
 I asked him about my phone.
 The dimwit swore in front of all the customers, asking to be struck by lightning if he was lying, that he never conducted business with me before.
 So now, I'm thinking, should I take the matter in my own hands like they do over here or…?”

-A frail old man resembling a ghost appears at the second level of the building.
-The gas station stands against all the laws of gravity on what must have been its ground floor before the big earthquake.
-Three brick walls and a metal sheet cube forms the area in which he lives.
-A hibiscus garden embellishes the open space, which is divided in a living room, a bedroom and a kitchenette.
-A small bathroom, literally suspended in the air, with no windows and no door completes the residence.
-The toothless elder is wearing a tee-shirt with Jean-Bertrand Aristide's smiling face and a Pakistani military vest.
-He seems very comfortable for a man without pants or any underwear.
 According to the regional folklore, Elzéar Michelet is an autonomous zombie or an invincible sorcerer.
 He joined the Macoutes under Papa Doc in 1969 and got nicknamed Blowtorch by his countless victims.
 Eyewitnesses maintain that he was savagely beaten, stabbed and burned alive by his in-laws during the uprising that shipped Baby Doc to France in February 1986.
 Retrained as a drug trafficker after the fall of Noriega in Panama, more witnesses attest that Elzéar was severely bludgeoned, dismembered and drowned by partisans of the Lavalas movement in 1991, following the coup of Raoul Cédras.
 Exiled to Florida, where he became a preacher, a vacuum cleaner distributor and a multitask con man; Elzéar evaded police for many years.
 For a long period of time, Miami-Dade crime investigators thought that a mummified corpse found in the wall of one of his churches was his.
 Back in Haiti in 2004, many suggest that Elzear joined the forces of Buteur Métayer as a machete sharpening expert.
 A lot of people declared that Elzéar was hanged and decapitated before their eyes by the Chimères during the second deportation of Aristide.
-Finally, a great number of respectable and law-abiding citizens swore under oath, their right hand on the Bible, that during the deadly earthquake of January 2010, Elzéar Michelet was cooking a squash goulash for his autistic daughter's kids.
+Finally, a great number of respectable and law-abiding citizens swore under oath, their right hand on the Vulgate Bible, that during the deadly earthquake of January 2010, Elzéar Michelet was cooking a squash goulash for his autistic daughter's kids.
 No one had seen them exit the gas station and no one had seen first-aid workers extricate their bodies from the crumbled building.

 “Do you realize how late it is, you bad-mannered monkeys?”